Artificial intelligence for video surveillance: Talk-down

 One of the most powerful features of the system is that a human officer or operator, receiving an alert from the A.I., could immediately talk down over outdoor public address loudspeakers to the intruder.
 This had high deterrence value as most crimes are opportunistic and the risk of capture to the intruder becomes so pronounced when a live person is talking to them that they are very likely to desist from intrusion and to retreat.
 The security officer would describe the actions of the intruder so that the intruder had no doubt that a real person was watching them.
 The officer would announce that the intruder was breaking the law and that law enforcement was being contacted and that they were being video-recorded.

 Verified breach report

-The police receive a tremendous number of false alarms from burglar alarms.
-In fact the security industry reports that over 98% of such alarms are false ones.
-Accordingly, the police give very low priority response to burglar alarms and can take from twenty minutes to two hours to respond to the site.
-By contrast, the video analytic-detected crime is reported to the central monitoring officer, who verifies with his or her own eyes that it is a real crime in progress.
-He or she then dispatches to the police who give such calls their highest priority.
+Police departments receive many burglar alarm notifications, a large proportion of which are false.
+The security industry has reported false-alarm rates exceeding 98%.
+Some police departments assign a lower priority to unverified burglar alarms, with reported response times ranging from approximately twenty minutes to two hours.
+In video analytics systems, an alert may be sent to a central monitoring operator, who reviews the footage before contacting the police.
+When the operator verifies and reports that a crime is in progress, the police may assign the call a higher priority than they would an unverified burglar alarm notification.